speakeasy-api/openapi-directory/SDKs/googleapis.com/securitycenter/v1/go/README.md

 * `SecuritycenterProjectsAssetsGroup` - Filters an organization's assets and groups them by their specified properties.
 * `SecuritycenterProjectsAssetsList` - Lists an organization's assets.
-* `SecuritycenterProjectsBigQueryExportsCreate` - Creates a big query export.
+* `SecuritycenterProjectsBigQueryExportsCreate` - Creates a BigQuery export.
 * `SecuritycenterProjectsBigQueryExportsList` - Lists BigQuery exports.
 Note that when requesting BigQuery exports at a given level all exports under that level are also returned e.g. if requesting BigQuery exports under a folder, then all BigQuery exports immediately under the folder plus the ones created under the projects within the folder are returned.
 * `SecuritycenterProjectsFindingsBulkMute` - Kicks off an LRO to bulk mute findings for a parent based on a filter.
 The parent can be either an organization, folder or project.
 The findings matched by the filter will be muted after the LRO is done.
 * `SecuritycenterProjectsMuteConfigsCreate` - Creates a mute config.